Analysis | Elliott and the Art of Nonsense Hyundai Numbers

 More often than not, beauty is in the eye of the beholder where valuations are concerned.

-As Paul Singer’s activist investment firm Elliot Management Corp. circles Hyundai Motor Group, Glass Lewis & Co. has joined in the call to free up value for minority shareholders.
-On Monday, the proxy adviser urged investors to vote against a restructuring proposal put forward by the South Korean conglomerate in March, saying a planned spin-off and merger between two Hyundai units has “questionable business logic,” undervalues assets, and appears designed to benefit the founding family.
+As Paul Singer’s activist investment firm Elliot Management Corp. circles Hyundai Motor Group, proxy advisory firms Glass Lewis & Co. and Institutional Shareholder Services Inc. have urged investors to vote against a restructuring plan put forward by the South Korean conglomerate.
+Glass Lewis said a planned spin-off and merger between two Hyundai units has “questionable business logic,” undervalues assets, and appears designed to benefit the founding family.
+ISS said the board had failed to articulate a clear business rationale for the transaction.

 The disappointment stems from how Hyundai is valuing its assets.
 Elliott and others have said the plan doesn’t make sense.
 A point of contention is the spin-off and merger ratio — how many of its shares the acquirer offers in exchange for those of the target.
 The spin-off ratio looks like it has been engineered to diminish the value of highly profitable Mobis, which ultimately translates into a richer valuation for the post-merger entity.